sogartar/and_justice_for_all/README.md

 It is worth noting, that attribute level-up values are generated when the player object is created.
-In old saves, characters that have been created already, either being hired or are available to hire would not benefit from the buff.
+In old saves, characters that have been created already, either being hired or are available to hire, would not benefit from the buff.

 ### Player Banner